Do Go On - 532 - Dashcon Failure

 Those dogs.

-Everyone knows evil hotels.
+Everyone has evil hotels.

 Those absolute dogs.